 Or call me.
 I’d be happy to support you in your time of need.

-Dr. Toni Falcone is a Psychologist at The Psychology Group Fort Lauderdale with specialties in anxiety, depression, and eating disorder therapy.
+Dr. Toni Falcone is a Psychologist who rents space from The Psychology Group Fort Lauderdale and owns her own psychology practice.
+Dr. Toni specializes in anxiety, depression, and eating disorder therapy.
 Call (954) 488-2933 x5 or email today to discuss how her services can help you.